UniversalDependencies/docs/_zh-pos/ADP.md

 The Chinese `ADP` covers three categories of function words: (1) prepositions/"coverbs", (2) valence markers, and (3) postpositions/"localizers".

-Chinese coverbs introduce an extra participant/argument to the event with a function similar to prepositions in other languages (but note that many, although not all, coverbs may also function as main verbs).
+Chinese coverbs introduce an extra participant/argument to the event/main verb in a clause (but note that many coverbs may also function as main verbs).

 - 他 <b>對</b> 我 做 了 很 殘忍 的 事情 ／ _ā <b>duì</b> wǒ zuò le hěn cánrěn de shìqíng_ "He did some cruel things to me."